 The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and the OJP Grants

-Management System (GMS) take information from the applicant's profile to populate the fields on this form.
-When selecting "type of applicant," if the applicant is a for-profit entity,
+Grants.gov and the OJP Grants Management System (GMS) take information from the applicant's profile to populate the fields on this form.
+When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).

 To avoid processing delays, an applicant must include an accurate legal name on its SF-424.
 On the SF-424, current OJP award recipients, when completing the field for "Legal Name" (box 8a), should use the same legal name that appears on the prior year award document (which is also the legal name stored in OJP's financial system.)
-Also, current recipients should enter the Employer Identification Number (EIN) in box 8b exactly as it recipients should enter the Employer Identification Number (EIN) in box 8b exactly as it appears on the prior year award document.
+Also, recipients should enter the Employer Identification Number (EIN) in box 8b exactly as it appears on the prior year award document.
 An applicant with a current, active award(s) must ensure that its GMS profile is current.
 If the profile is not current, the applicant should submit a Grant Adjustment Notice updating the information on its GMS profile prior to applying under this solicitation.